ro-huang/ro-huang.github.io/_posts/2023-06-13-the_war_novel.md

 # The War Novel

-*Along the Chesapeake and Ohio Canal*
+*June 13, 2023.
+Along the Chesapeake and Ohio Canal*

 There's something so … unprincipled about World War One, I realize on my run.